 Did Jesus ever use words like “lead” or “govern” when giving instructions?
 I can’t think of one example.
 Jesus mostly used words like “serve” and “witness” when he was giving his disciples their job description (Luke 24:48; John 15:27; Acts 1:8; cf Acts 2:32; 22:15, etc).

 Jesus elaborated on the job description of the Twelve (or Eleven.)
 He told them to preach (i.e. proclaim) that the kingdom was at hand (Matt.
 10:7; Mark 3:14).
 He gave them authority to cast out demons and cure all diseases (Matt.
 10:1, 8; Mark 3:15).
-He told them to make other disciples from all nations (not just Jewish disciples), and to baptize and teach (Matt.
+He told them to make other disciples from all nations (not just Jewish, male disciples.)
+He told them to baptize and teach (Matt.
 28:18-20).
 And he told Peter to feed and shepherd his sheep.
 It is in this passage, in John 21:15-17, that Jesus uses a word that indicates the function, or role, of leading.
 The noun “shepherd” was used for leaders in Old Testament times; Jesus uses the verb here.
 Nonetheless, Peter was being commissioned to lead and nurture Jesus’ “sheep”.
 Importantly, this commissioning was framed with love, and I doubt that Jesus had the usual style of leadership in mind.